juniorxxue/LCTI/README.md

 2. Ensure that the compilation finishes without any errors and that the `html` folder is successfully generated.
 Open `html/Implicit.README.html` in a web browser, and you will see a page listing all theorems stated in the paper along with their corresponding (clickable) mechanized proofs in Agda.

-3. To verify there are no admitted axioms, you can use `grep -r "postulate"` to ensure there are no postulates in the Agda code.
-The results should only come from HTML configuration files or comments.
+3. To verify there are no admitted axioms, you can use `grep -ri "postulate" --exclude "*.html" --exclude "*.css"` to ensure there are no postulates in the Agda code.
+Expected result should be empty stdout.

 **Rocq Decidability Proofs**